phetsims/equality-explorer/doc/lock-scenarios.md

 1. Put '1' on the left plate, nothing on the right plate.
 2. Turn the lock on.
 3. Drag '1' off the left plate.
-4. Verify that the equivalent term '1' is created on the right side, and the inverse term '-1' is created on the plate.
+4. Verify that the equivalent term '1' is created on the right side, and the inverse term '-1' is created on the right plate.
 5. Release the dragged term below the plate.
 6. Verify that the dragged term (1) and equivalent term (1) return to their respective toolboxes, and the inverse term ( -1) remains on the right plate.